-High gene expression levels of MCT1 are associated with reduced PFS and OS in MM patients receiving lenalidomide-based maintenance therapy.
+High gene expression levels of MCT1 are associated with reduced PFS and OS in MM with lenalidomide-based maintenance therapy.

 Overexpression of MCT1 impairs efficacy of lenalidomide in human myeloma cells in vitro and in vivo.